sshhevvanna/codewars-solutions-javascript/js/7kyu/Printer Errors.md

+# Codewars JavaScript Solutions

+---

+## Printer Errors

-/*In a factory a printer prints labels for boxes.
+In a factory a printer prints labels for boxes.
 For one kind of boxes the printer has to use colors which, for the sake of simplicity, are named with letters from a to m.

 The colors used by the printer are recorded in a control string.